brieespo/ChildcareCosts/README.md

 I created a data dictionary for my renamed and edited columns in my merged table.

 #### 5.)
+Create a virtual environment.
+I froze my pips to create a requirement folder and also included a virtual environment for those that alrady have conda installed.

+#### 6.)
 Annotate your code with markdown cells in Jupyter Notebook, write clear code comments, and have a well-written README.md.

 I annotated my code each step of the way in Jupyter Notebook, showing my process and reasoning.